-Designated as one of the top 100 festivals in North America, the Quick Chek Festival of Ballooning has been taking to the skies for the past 35 years.
+Designated as one of the top 100 festivals in North America, the New Jersey Lottery Festival of Ballooning has been taking to the skies for the past 38 years (it used to be known as Quick Chek Festival of Ballooning.
 This is the biggest event of the year in New Jersey, with more than 100 balloons, big-name entertainment, craft and food vendors, fireworks, and more.
-Quick Chek attracts more than 165,000 visitors annually, so if you think this might be the festival for you, be sure to get your tickets early.
+Quick Chek attracts more than 165,000 visitors annually, so if you think this might be the hot air balloon festival for you, be sure to get your tickets early.

-The Jersey Momma covers everything you need to know about Quick Chek in an awesome write-up, including where to park, what to see, where to eat, and how to maneuver through the throngs of cars and people.
-The Quick Chek festival would definitely be my top choice for an east coast balloon festival.
+The Jersey Momma covers everything you need to know about this New Jersey Balloon Festival in an awesome write-up, including where to park, what to see, where to eat, and how to maneuver through the throngs of cars and people.
+The Quick Chek Festival would definitely be my top choice for an east coast balloon festival.

 Indianola, Iowa: Late July or Early August

-The National Balloon Classic has been around over 40 years, and takes place over nine spectacular days.
-This is one of the largest and longest running balloon festivals in the Midwest.
+The National Balloon Classic has been around for over 40 years and takes place over nine spectacular days.
+This is one of the largest and longest-running hot air balloon festivals in the Midwest.
 More than 100 balloons paint the sky with their vibrant shapes and colors, and the National Balloon Classic also features pilot competitions, an off-road 5K, skydiving demonstrations, dawn patrols, and night glow extravaganzas.
-Live music and incredible vendors keep things lively, and the nearby Warren County Fair takes place during the same time period.
+Live music and incredible vendors keep things lively, and the nearby Warren County Fair (also on for 2021) takes place during the same time period.

 Colorado Springs, Colorado: Late August – Early September

 Need another excuse to celebrate Labor Day?
 Head to Colorado Springs for the Colorado Springs Labor Day Lift Off in the heart of the Rocky Mountains.
-Compared to some of the other festivals on this list, the Colorado event is on the small side, but it is one of the longest running festivals in the area.
-The unique draw here is the scenery — the rugged Rocky Mountains are a fabulous back drop for the 70+ balloons, plus you can beat the heat in gorgeous Prospect Lake, where you’ll find wakeboarding exhibitions and paddle boarding.
+Compared to some of the other festivals on this list, the Colorado hot air balloon festival is on the small side, but it is one of the longest-running festivals in the area.
+The unique draw here is the scenery — the rugged Rocky Mountains are a fabulous backdrop for the 70+ balloons, plus you can beat the heat in gorgeous Prospect Lake, where you’ll find wakeboarding exhibitions and paddleboarding.